BSc (Hons) Equine Science and Business (Professional Placement Year)

 Our graduates have gone on to pursue careers within companies worldwide and within a wide range of roles.
 This combined course allows you to choose which field will best suit your interests.
 Graduates have typically gone into the following roles:

-This route will equip you for exciting graduate roles in the horse feed industry, in sporting governing bodies such as the British Equestrian Federation, or with emerging equine science companies such as Plusvital-Equinome.
+This programme will equip you for exciting graduate roles in the horse feed industry, in sporting governing bodies such as the British Equestrian Federation, or with emerging equine science companies such as Plusvital-Equinome.

 • Research scientist